peterwooley/NextRankPlugin/README.md

 # Next Rank Plugin
 A plugin for Beat Saber that shows the number of points needed to get to the next rank below your Highscore in the song detail view.
+As you work through the ranks to S or even SS, you'll now have a better idea of just how close you are.

 ![Screenshot of the Beat Saber song details UI showing 941 points are needed to get to the next rank for the song Escape.](/screenshot.jpg?raw=true "941 points needed to get to the next rank")